arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/Webapp/nginx/README.md

 ## config
 - Default config file replaced with our file to serve our application.
 - Flask app container is accessed using internal network created in docker compose in parent directory.
+- To run locally, comment out proxy environment variables from dockerfile.

 ## Setup
 - No need to run this seperatly.
 Just run the ```docker-compose``` file in parent directory.